williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 If you need to make changes to the Base module:

 1. Navigate to the submodule directory: `cd ragen/env/spatial/Base`
-2. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them
+2. Make your changes and commit them
-4. Push to the submodule repository: `git push origin feature/your-feature`
+3. Push to the submodule repository: `git push origin main`
-5. Create a pull request in the submodule repository
-6. Once merged, update the main repository to point to the new commit
+4. Once pushed, update the main repository to point to the new commit

-**Important**: All imports from the Base module should use the path `ragen.env.spatial.Base.tos_base` instead of `ragen.env.spatial.Base`.
+## NOTE
+1. After exploration, the agent will return the its original position and orientation.

+## Run Evaluation

+### Prompts
+1. Overall Prompts at `ragen/env/spatial/prompts.py`
+2. Action Prompts at `ragen/env/spatial/Base/tos_base/actions/actions.py`

+### Settings
+1. Add or modify environment settings at `config/envs.yaml`
+2. Environment config file: `ragen/env/spatial/config.py`, when you edit `config/envs.yaml`, you need to refer to `config.py`
+3. Add or modify models to be evaluated at `config/evaluate_api_llm.yaml`

+### Evaluation
+1. The main config file is `config/evaluate_spatial.yaml`
+2. Run `python -m ragen.llm_agent.agent_proxy` to run evaluation

 ## TODO
 - [x] Testing efficiency of exploration (90 and 180) ✓